 As the menstrual cycle progresses towards menstruation, oestrogen and progesterone levels fluctuate.
 These hormonal changes can cause the breast tissue to become more sensitive and swollen, leading to breast tenderness.
 Wearing a supportive bra and avoiding excessive caffeine intake can help alleviate discomfort.

 Hormonal changes, particularly an increase in progesterone levels, can lead to water retention in the body.
 This can result in a bloated or full feeling in the abdomen, often accompanied by mild weight gain.
 Staying hydrated, consuming a balanced diet, and reducing sodium intake may help reduce bloating.

-Hormonal fluctuations particularly changes in estrogen and serotonin levels, can impact neurotransmitters in the brain, leading to mood swings and emotional changes.
+Hormonal fluctuations, particularly changes in oestrogen and serotonin levels, can impact neurotransmitters in the brain, leading to mood swings and emotional changes.
 Some women may experience irritability, sadness, anxiety, or heightened sensitivity during the premenstrual phase.
-Engaging in regular physical activity, practising relaxation techniques, and getting enough sleep may help manage mood swings.
+Engaging in regular physical activity, practising relaxation techniques, and getting enough sleep help manage mood swings.

 As the menstrual cycle progresses towards menstruation, hormonal changes can affect vaginal discharge.
 Some women may notice a decrease in vaginal secretions, resulting in drier conditions.
 This is normal and is usually not a cause for concern.
-However, if itching, irritation, or unusual odour accompanies the dryness, it's essential to consult a healthcare provider.
+However, it's essential to consult a healthcare provider if itching, irritation, or unusual odour accompanies the dryness.

 The combination of hormonal fluctuations, potential discomfort from cramps or bloating, and emotional changes can contribute to feelings of fatigue or tiredness before menstruation.
 Engaging in regular physical activity, maintaining a balanced diet, and getting enough rest can help combat fatigue during this time.